vankessel/vankessel.github.io/_drafts/debunking-quantum-suicide.md

 The second assumption is weak.
 Learning about information that will extend your life a second later than planned does not necessarily mean you will live a shorter life than you would have otherwise.
 Perhaps that additional second will cause a [butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect) in which you utilize the information more effectively.
 Otherwise, this assumption can be strengthened by performing the experiment a second time after a large time period.
 Certainly a ten year interval should be long enough such that any possible second message would be less effective.

 The third assumption seems safe.
 Certainly out of all the possible sentences you could read, there must be one that can extend your lifespan.
-In fact, there is likely a string of characters that could increase the lifespan of any human.
+In fact, there is likely a string of characters that could increase the lifespan of any human in general.

 The fourth assumption is also rather safe.
 It is in anyone's best interest to follow advice that will extend their lifespan.
-Although we do see people routinely engaging in dangerous behaviours.
-On the other hand this assumption could be taken care of by a similar mechanism to the last.
-There most probably exists a sentence that both extends one's life and will be acted upon be the subject.
+Regardless, this assumption could be taken care of by a similar mechanism to the last.
+There most probably exists a sentence that both extends your life and that you will act upon.

 The fifth assumption is here for comprehensiveness.
-I am sure the API is doing what it claim's to be doing.
+I am sure the API is doing what it claims to be doing.